Working with Text Boxes

 - Right-click anywhere in the text box and select Replace from the shortcut menu.
 Designer displays the Find and Replace dialog box with the Replace tab selected.

-- Specify the settings according to your requirements and select Replace or Replace All to replace the next or all the specified string with another one.
+- Specify the settings according to your requirements and select the Replace or Replace All button to replace the next or all the specified string with another one.